 - Engineers aren’t creative

 - Engineers crunch numbers daily and love math

 It’s time to break the stereotype.
 Engineers do more than sit at a desk crunching numbers and filing through drawings.
 Engineers are the inventors of creative solutions.
 They collaborate and think outside of the box in order to solve problems on a day-to-day basis.
 They interact with clients and visit project sites.
 Best of all, they get to watch as their vision comes to life through project construction.

-To celebrate National Engineering Month in Canada, we used real footage of our staff at work to come up with a video that challenges some of the common myths and stereotypes of what it’s like to be an engineer.
+To celebrate National Engineering Month, we used real footage of our staff at work to come up with a video that challenges some of the common myths and stereotypes of what it’s like to be an engineer.